Tatum Dooley

 Facilitated by Shannon Garden-Smith and Laila Fox.

-We will seek to attune our attention, our noticing, differently, so that we might begin to sense differently.
-Disrupting what is ordinarily knowable in urban space, we will attend to what beings, forces, and histories are affirmed/effaced by the shape our relations take in the concrete-bounded environment.
-The facilitators will share various stories and material lines of inquiry while inviting participants into exercises such as the creation of rubbings, tracings, and clay impressions that will allow us to deepen our pause and sensorial attunement.
+Along the way, we sought to attune our attention, our noticing, differently, so that we might begin to sense differently.
+Disrupting what is ordinarily knowable in urban space, the group attended to what beings, forces, and histories are affirmed/effaced by the shape our relations take in the concrete-bounded environment.
+Garden-Smith and Fox shared various stories and material lines of inquiry while inviting participants into exercises such as the creation of rubbings, tracings, and clay impressions that allowed us to deepen our pause and sensorial attunement.

 Facilitator Bios